Super Bowl XLI: Pre-game ceremonies

 Before the game, Cirque du Soleil, Romero Britto and Little Louie Vega performed as the pre-game act, and Billy Joel sang the National Anthem, accompanying himself on piano.
 He also performed at Super Bowl XXIII, which was played at the same venue.
 Joel became the second person to sing the National Anthem twice for a Super Bowl; Aaron Neville sang the national anthem before Super Bowl XXIV, in New Orleans, and Super Bowl XL (along with Aretha Franklin), in Detroit.
 This was also the last time until Luke Bryan sang at Super Bowl LI that a male artist had sung the national anthem at a Super Bowl.

-2 days before the game, 4 tornadoes devastated Central Florida, causing over 200 million dollars in damage, and causing numerous of injuries and 21 deaths.
+Two days before the game, 4 tornadoes devastated Central Florida, causing over $200 million in damage, and causing numerous of injuries and 21 deaths.
 A moment of silence was held before kickoff, in honor of the victims of the severe weather.

 Marlee Matlin and Jason Hay-Southwell performed the National Anthem in American Sign Language.

 Besides participating in the CBS telecast of the pre-game show, Dan Marino also participated in the coin toss along with Norma Hunt, who was the widow of Lamar Hunt, the former owner of the Kansas City Chiefs and the man who gave the Super Bowl its name.